 If you’re camping, you’ll need a sleeping bag.
 The bag you take will depend on the season.
 If you are travelling in the colder months, I’d recommend a 3 – 4 season sleeping bag.

 And you’ll also need a roll mat.
 Depending on your tolerance for sleeping on the floor you could either go for something thinner (that could double as a yoga mat if you’re that way inclined) or a thicker one like a Therm-a-Rest.
-I have an older version of this one which I used on Kilimanjaro.
+I have a Therm-a-Rest that I used on Kilimanjaro.

 Sleeping Bag Liner